Anto-kumar/swift/README.md

 - storing the results using JSON.
 - adding haptic feedback when dice are rolled.
 - making the results flick through various values.
-- adding support for VoiceOver.

-Based on [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) by Paul Hudson - Hacking with Swift (2022).
-"# swift"